Assistant Professor of Teaching

 - MA in Sociology of Education, Stanford University, 2005

 - MA in Communication, University of Pennsylvania, 2002

 - BA in English, McMaster University, 1999

-Sonal Nalkur is a Visiting Assistant Professor in the Department of Sociology at Emory University.
+Sonal Nalkur is an Assistant Professor of Teaching in the Department of Sociology at Emory University.
 She received her PhD in Sociology from Emory University, and MAs from Stanford and the University of Pennsylvania.

-Dr. Nalkur’s research interests focus on cultural sociology and the sociology of organizations.
+Dr. Nalkur’s research interests focus on criminology, cultural sociology, and the sociology of organizations.
 Her dissertation work addressed the decline of daily print newspapers in America from 1990-2010, and took a neo-institutionalist approach to understanding the rise of online newspapers.

-Having worked for a market research start-up, a non-profit group focused on women’s leadership, and an international school in the Middle East, Dr. Nalkur is also keen to help students bring their training in sociology and research to a wide range of professional environments.
+Having worked for a market research start-up, a non-profit group focused on women’s leadership, and an international school in the Middle East, Dr. Nalkur is also keen to help students explore professional environments through the department's internship program.